-We – Kaleem Ahmid, CEA’s new Project Manager for the Boston Office, supervised by Jonathan Michel, CEA’s Head of Property – are managing the creation of an office space in Harvard Square in Cambridge, Massachusetts.
+We – Kaleem Ahmid, EV’s new Project Manager for the Boston Office, supervised by Jonathan Michel, EV’s Head of Property – are managing the creation of an office space in Harvard Square in Cambridge, Massachusetts.
 It is currently projected to open in the first half of 2023.
 The (currently unnamed) office will consist of a space dedicated to EA outreach, and a productivity-optimized, professional, interdisciplinary co-working space.

 Our current plan includes:

 - Student outreach: One section of the space will be outreach-focused, with a coworking/event space and various meeting spaces for students at Harvard and other Boston-area schools and offices for full-time outreach professionals.